 Denmark has according to the guidelines outlined in the WGPICS1-3, SGPIDS1-3 and PGCCDBS developed and improved our sampling strategy in the national programs to be a random statistical sound sampling.
 This indicate that all vessels selected for commercial sampling are selected in a random way and that the responses are registered.
-For our harbour sampling program the statistically random sampling program have first been developed recently.
+For our harbour sampling program the statistically random sampling program has recently been developed.

 For 2 stocks, the sole and the flounders extra effort has in 2016 been planned to increase the sampling level of fish.
 For sole the landings are so small that it has been very difficult the sample enough fish in the random harbour sampling program.
-Already last year this was noted and the program was changed for sole to be sampled at sea only (also the landed fraction).
-This did not improve the numbers of sampled fish.
 Therefore, a new initiative has been launch in 2016 with a sole a reference fleet.
-This will hopefully increase the sampling level.
-All flounders in the Baltic are sampled from observer trips to ensure a better sample size.
+This has led to an increased sampling level of sole in 2016.
+All flounders (also the human consumption fraction of the catch) in the Baltic have in 2016 been sampled from observer trips to ensure a better sample size.